YanyuQiuluo/cryptodash/README.md

 Users can freely collect and browse their numbered cryptocurrencies in this website.

-The initial interface of the site is blank and users will need to click on SETTING to select their preferred cryptocurrency before they can browse the details of the price of that cryptocurrency.
+Important！！！ The initial interface of the site is blank and users will need to click on SETTING to select their preferred cryptocurrency before they can browse the details of the price of that cryptocurrency！！！

 Written and deployed by Zhou Yue in October 2022.